uber-archive/sql-differential-privacy/README.md

 # Overview

-This repository contains a full implementation of a differential privacy mechanism for SQL queries using elastic sensitivity, including the SQL analysis framework used to build it.

-Elastic sensitivity is an approach for efficiently approximating the local sensitivity of a query, which can be used to enforce differential privacy for the query.
-The approach requires only a static analysis of the query and therefore imposes minimal performance overhead.
-Importantly, it does not require any changes to the database.
-Details of the approach are available in [this paper](https://arxiv.org/abs/1706.09479).
+This repository contains a query analysis and rewriting framework to enforce differential privacy for general-purpose SQL queries.
+The rewriting engine can automatically transform an input query into an *intrinsically private query* which embeds a differential privacy mechanism in the query directly; the transformed query enforces differential privacy on its results and can be executed on any standard SQL database.
+This approach supports many state-of-the-art differential privacy mechanisms; the code currently includes rewriters based on [Elastic Sensitivity](https://arxiv.org/abs/1706.09479) and
+[Sample and Aggregate](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.296.2379&rep=rep1&type=pdf), and more will be added soon.

-The framework for implementing elastic sensitivity is designed to perform dataflow analyses over complex SQL queries.
-It provides an abstract representation of queries, plus several kinds of built-in dataflow analyses tailored to this representation.
-This framework can be used to implement other types of dataflow analyses and will soon support additional differential privacy mechanisms for SQL.
+The rewriting framework is built on a robust dataflow analyses engine for SQL queries.
+This framework provides an abstract representation of queries, plus several kinds of built-in dataflow analyses tailored to this representation.
+This framework can be used to implement other types of dataflow analyses, as described below.

 ## Building & Running